acehb/ASLLGP/README.md

 **Instructions for reproducing the results in Example 1:**

-Please open and run the `ShaftCompare3methods.m` script to get the summaries of the five EQL prediction performance measures for the ASLLGP, ALL, and AGPL models that are presented in Table 2 and the paired sample t-statistics in Table 2.
-The code also gives the results in Table 3.
+Please open and run the `BarCompare3methods.m` script to get the summaries of the five EQL prediction performance measures for the ASLLGP, ALL, and AGPL models that are presented in Table 2 and the paired sample t-statistics in Table 2.
+The code also gives the results in Table 3, which summaries the EQL prediction performance for three single-fidelity GP models, and Table 4, which summarizes the robust optimization performance of the ASLLGP, ALL, and AGPL models.

-Run the `ShaftGridOptimizationEQL.m` script to construct Figure 3, i.e., which is a plot of the posterior mean, and lower and upper 95% credible limits for the EQL given by the ASLLGP, ALL and AGPL models fitted with data from one nested design versus $`x_c`$.
+Run the `BarGridOptimizationEQL.m` script to construct Figure 3, i.e., which is a plot of the posterior mean, and upper and lower 95% credible limits for the EQL given by the ASLLGP, ALL and AGPL models fitted with data from one nested design versus $`x_c`$.
+The true EQL is also plotted in the figure.

 **Instructions for reproducing the results in Example 2:**

-Please open and run the `PiezoCompare3methods.m` script to get the summaries of the five EQL prediction performance measures for the ASLLGP, ALL, and AGPL models that are presented in Table 5 and the paired sample t-statistics in Table 5.
-The code also gives the results in Table 6.
+Please open and run the `PiezoCompare3methods.m` script to get the summaries of the five EQL prediction performance measures for the ASLLGP, ALL, and AGPL models that are presented in Table 6 and the paired sample t-statistics in Table 6.
+The code also gives the results in Table 7, which summarizes the robust optimization performance of the ASLLGP, ALL, and AGPL models.

 Run the `PiezoContourPlotsofEQL.m` script to construct Figure 5, which is a contour plot of the posterior means of the EQL given by the ASLLGP, ALL and AGPL models fitted with data from one nested design versus $`\mathbf{x}_c=(x_1,x_2)`$.
+The true EQL is also plotted in the figure.

 **Data Files**

 **1. Example 1**

-The `ShaftOutput.mat` file gives the maximum Von Mises stress outputs of the HF and LF simulators (stored in variable stress) and the mass of the small shaft output of both simulators (stored in variable mass) on the $`{11}^2`$ grid $`{\{0,0.1,…,1}\}^2`$ of $`(x_c,x_e)`$ values.
+The `BarOutput.mat` file gives the maximum Von Mises stress outputs of the HF and LF simulators (stored in variable stress) and the mass of the small bar output of both simulators (stored in variable mass) on the $`{11}^2`$ grid $`{\{0,0.1,…,1}\}^2`$ of $`(x_c,x_e)`$ values.

-The `Designs for the shaft example.mat` file gives the 100 maximin nested Latin hypercube designs for fitting the ASLLGP, ALL, and AGPL models, the 100 maximin Latin hypercube designs for fitting the single-fidelity GP models, and the corresponding outputs at all design points.
+The `Designs for the bar example.mat` file gives the 100 maximin nested Latin hypercube designs for fitting the ASLLGP, ALL, and AGPL models, the 100 maximin Latin hypercube designs for fitting the single-fidelity GP models, and the corresponding outputs at all design points.

-The `200 test points for the shaft example.mat` file  gives the 200 test points for Example 1, and the true EQL at those points.
+The `200 test points for the bar example.mat` file  gives the 200 test points for Example 1, and the true EQL at those points.

 **2. Example 2**